 AI Consensus Scoring (AI CS) is our AI-powered quality assurance feature.
-In short, it uses a variation of AI models to find potential errors in your dataset.
-Those errors are then presented to you.
+In short, it uses a variation of AI models to find potential annotation errors in your dataset.
+Those errors are then presented to you with the suggestion of a correct (as AI thinks) annotation.
 From there, you can do one of three things:

-We built this feature as it became clear to us how much time annotation teams spend on quality assurance.
-In some cases, quality assurance stood for 40% of all time spent on an annotation project.
-What was taking time was not necessarily correcting errors, but finding them.
-Although there are fewer smart solutions out there like consensus scoring, oftentimes that just gives you a sample of potential issues, so annotation teams have to go through and review every single image by hand.
+We built this feature as we realized how much time annotation teams spend on quality assurance (QA).
+In some cases, QA took up to 40% of all time spent on annotation.
+This happened because finding errors consumed more time than actually correcting them, and annotation teams had to go through and review every single image by hand.

-A run, or a sweep if you prefer, is when we use AI to QA check all annotations in a project.
-Without going into complex details, we see how confident our model is in the existing annotations made by humans.
+A run, or a sweep if you prefer, is when we use AI to perform a quality assurance (QA) check on all annotations in a project.
+To put it simply, we see how confident our model is in the correctness of the existing annotations.

-This will open up the "Create a new run" modal.
+This will open up the "Create a new run" window.

-In the modal, give the run a name.
-A good idea is to give it a name you can recall in the future, maybe using the date of the run or something similar.
+Name the run.
+It is a good idea to choose a name you can recall in the future, for example, the date of the run.

-Then, select what type of run you want to make.
-At the moment, you can choose from:
+Select what type of run you want to make.
+At the moment, you can choose from the following:

 Finally, you have two additional options.
 Those are: